sarahfossheim/pride--css/README.md

 Simple useless buttons that animate into different pride flags (made out of gradients) on hover.

 All pride-related styling (the flags and the animations) can be found in the `pride.css` file.
 All other styling (size of the buttons, fonts, layout, etc) is inside `style.css`.
 The `index.html` file contains all the examples.

+---

+Sidenote: Made on Glitch to try out their platform.
+Code can be found [here](https://glitch.com/~pride-css).